(UK): June – July 2013

 Aside from supporting the practical aspects of Blast Theory’s work, I was also able to learn a huge amount about the administrative and production management side of an arts organisation.
 The Wellington Road studio is run incredibly well and it was eye opening and hugely beneficial to be able to support the office team with responsibilities such as social networking, research, and website user testing.

 Another valuable part of my experience was engaging with the additional features of the Blast Theory provide in their studio space, such as the artists residency.
 Getting to know resident artists like the hugely talented Ben Moren, was massively inspiring, as was helping with the delivery of studio based workshop, Ideas Camp.
 One of my most enjoyable experiences, though, was one of my final ones – compiling a highlights video of I’d Hide You at Doc/fest.
 Putting together this permanent record of what was a fantastic performance in Sheffield was a great book-end to my time with a group who still, a year on, feel like family.
+Play best Y8 Games at the website.

 My time at Blast Theory was a brilliant education, and, after being given a huge range of real responsibility and respect, I felt truly valued as a volunteer.
 And I’m pretty sure that would have still been the case even if I hadn’t fixed their coffee machine.